liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-7-cdi.md

 already defined by the Portlet 3.0 Specification and corresponding requirements are implemented by the underlying portlet container.

-By default, the FacesBridge is not required to provide any special handling for the `@javax.enterprise.context.RequestScoped` or `@javax.portlet.annotations.PortletRequestScoped` annotations since their usage is already defined by the Portlet 3.0 Specification and corresponding requirements are implemented by the underlying portlet container.
-This means that by default, beans that are annotated with `@javax.enterprise.context.RequestScoped` <sup>[7.2](tck-tests.md#7.2)</sup> or `@javax.portlet.annotations.PortletRequestScoped` <sup>[7.3](tck-tests.md#7.3)</sup> will _not_ participate in the "Bridge Request Scope" as defined by section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) titled "Managing Lifecycle State".

 The FacesBridge implementation must provide a required *(non-optional)* CDI extension that registers `@javax.portlet.faces.annotation.BridgeRequestScoped` as a CDI scope, along with its associated CDI context.
 The lifecycle/context of a bean annotated with `@javax.portlet.faces.annotation.BridgeRequestScoped`